Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/access-management/030_user-management.en.md

 ``` {wrap="false" title="output"}
 [INFO] Changed status of info@wildeheide.de to DENIED
 ```

+Contrary to approval, this action does not care which status the user had before the denial.

 > It is possible to deny a user that has already been approved, effectively revoking the account.